viktorErasmusHogeschool/artificial-intelligence/README.md

 adult party game where players complete fill-in-the-blank statements with dark humour words or sentences that are typically deemed defiant and politically incorrect.
 The goal in CAH is to fill-in the statements of the black cards with words or sentences of the white cards.
-During each round, one of the players, designated as the “Card Tsar”,  plays a black card that the other players fill-in using one of their white cards.
+During each round, one of the players, designated as the “Card Tsar”,  draws a black card that the other players fill-in using one of their white cards.
 The Card Tsar then shuffles the played white cards and chooses the funniest one.
 The player to whom this white card belongs then earns a point and becomes the Card Tsar for the next round.
 The player that earned the highest number of points after the last round wins the game.
-It is played among 3 to 20+ players and the card deck comprises around 600 white cards and 100 black cards.
+It is played amongst 3 to 20+ players and the card deck comprises of around 600 white cards and 100 black cards.

 This package implements an intelligent system that is capable of:
-* Filling-in the statement of a black card using his own white cards (using the BERT API);
+* Filling-in the statement of a black card using the white cards assigned to it (using the BERT API);
 * Choosing the funniest card among the collection of cards played by humans (again using BERT);
 * Drawing a scene that represents the winner's white card at each round (using GANs).